Skene

 WHAT IT CATCHES

-Five ways instrumentation breaks.
+Five ways tracking breaks.
 Skene catches them on the PR.

 Coding agents are pattern-matchers.
 They are good at logic and indifferent to side effects.
 The writes that record your events are side effects.
 These are the failure modes Skene flags.